Kais18/Terraform_backend_CICD_AWS/README.md

 #####
 * Any changed done to the **main** branch will only Trigger the code commit & deploy from Git actions where in changes for the stage branch won't, this practice will avoid any mistakes during real time production <br />
 #####
-Follow up with  [Application_services_Kubernetes_project](https://github.com/Kais18/Application_services_Kubernetes_project) for the front end and rest complete project.
+Follow up with  [this repository](https://github.com/Kais18/Application_services_Kubernetes_project) for the front end and rest complete project.

 ![Architecture Diagram](gitaction_dark.png)